nixworks/public/news/2011/03/25/README.md

 ##### Yassin Noman
 ### [Yassin Noman, the head of Yemen's opposition coalition, rejects the offers by the President of Yemen Ali Abdullah Saleh to resign by the end of the year. ](/news/2011/03/25/yassin-noman-the-head-of-yemen-s-opposition-coalition-rejects-the-offers-by-the-president-of-yemen-ali-abdullah-saleh-to-resign-by-the-end.md)
-_Context: President, Yemen, Yassin Noman, Ali Abdullah Saleh_
+_Context: Yemen, President, Ali Abdullah Saleh, Yassin Noman_

 ##### Northern Ireland Assembly
 ### [The Northern Ireland Assembly dissolves ahead of May elections. ](/news/2011/03/25/the-northern-ireland-assembly-dissolves-ahead-of-may-elections.md)